lewiskirori/E-GIFT-SHOPPER-SYSTEM/README.md

-# E GIFT SHOPPER SYSTEM
+# E Gift Shopper System

 This system has been developed to realize client needs regarding online gift purchases.
 It can manage all information about gift-shopping, customers and payment modules.